2025SpringSoftwareDev/2025SpringSoftDevProject/README.md

 pip install -r requirements.txt
 ```
 3. when adding new packages use ```pip freeze > requirements.txt``` to update the requirements.txt
+4. wait all the env stuff is irrelevant because we probably won't be using Python.
+Just js and pug.
+5. install node ig.
+6. unless we wanna do something different.

 ### Merge Conflicts
 good luck lol